 – Deborah Ryan MSW, LCSW, ACHP-SW, Chief Clinical Officer of Regional Hospice

-Chef Jonathan LeFebvre and his kitchen staff often become beloved members of a family because his window is always open for requests, and food is a universal language that nurtures warmth and friendship.
+Executive Chef Jessica Hufnagel and her kitchen staff often become beloved members of a family because her window is always open for requests, and food is a universal language that nurtures warmth and connection.